romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When developing a custom GitHub Action that involves complex computational tasks, what is the best approach to optimize performance and reduce execution time?
+Q: When developing a custom GitHub Action that involves complex computational tasks, what is the best approach to optimize performance and reduce execution time?
 <details><summary>Show the answer</summary><p>

 - **Implement caching mechanisms in the action to store and reuse computational results where possible**